 This means that the main purpose of SEO is to drive sales and increase profit through curated inbound strategies.

 But what skills do SEOs need to be successful?

 There is another way to think about the skills of an SEO.

 “What am I paying this person to do?”

 You can pay for core SEO skills (like copy optimisation and title tag, for example) and other marketing and business skills, like writing, web design, creativity, people and project management.

 That said, here are the key skills for an SEO consultant:

-- Ability to conduct keywords research
+- Ability to conduct keywords and topics research

 - Ability to find, promote and build links to a page